(Scroll down for form!) (Go here to learn more about our Transportation Team)

 Dear Mayor Durkan,

 This 2018 City of Seattle climate report states that transportation counts for nearly half of Seattle’s greenhouse gas emissions.
-For Seattle to make meaningful progress toward its climate commitments, safe, carbon-free transit is essential.
-The Durkan plan seems to rely largely on a switch to electric vehicles, but most people can’t afford an electric car, and continuing to privilege single-occupancy vehicles means far too much precious city space is taken up by car use and storage.
+For Seattle to make meaningful progress toward its climate commitments, safe, affordable, carbon-free transit is essential.
+A few will be able to quickly switch to electric vehicles, but most people can’t afford an electric car, and continuing to privilege single-occupancy vehicles means far too much precious city space is taken up by car use and storage.
 I urge you to support the City’s plan for safe, affordable, and carbon-free transportation — the Basic Bike Network.

 As you are aware, a goal of the Bicycle Master Plan is to create a connected grid, so that Seattleites can cycle safely anywhere in the city.
 Each portion of the grid is essential to this goal, and therefore essential to making biking safe and attractive.
 The contracted design of 35th Ave NE would not only connect residential with commercial areas locally, but also connect Wedgwood to the rest of the city (and vice versa).